pacphi/tf4k8s-pipelines/README.md

 Lastly we'll want to maintain state for each Terraform module.
 We won't need a local directory, but we can use `rclone` to create a bucket.

+#### Storage bucket setup

-Use [rclone](https://rclone.org/) to synchronize your local configuration (and in some instances credentials) with a cloud storage provider of your choice.
+We'll use [rclone](https://rclone.org/) to synchronize your local configuration (and in some instances credentials) with a cloud storage provider of your choice.

 Execute `rclone config` to configure a target storage provider.